Paul Lee Workshop Mini-Grants

 Workshop Mini-Grants provide funding for the development of employee group activities such as workshops, in-service activities, and conferences involving at least two or more VCCS colleges in the planning and implementation.

-Regional proposals, duplication of successful programs in other regions, and programs aligned to Achieve 2015 are encouraged.
+Regional proposals, duplication of successful programs in other regions, and programs aligned to Complete 2021 and student success are encouraged.
 The VCCS Workshop Mini-Grant Program encourages projects in the following areas:

 - Discipline development – builds knowledge and skills within the academic discipline or professional specialty.